Information for prospective students

 Applying to UCSC

 Students are admitted to graduate programs at UCSC in the fall.
 Applications are due in January for the following fall.
 For further details on the mechanics of applying to the Computer Science Department or other departments in the School of Engineering, please read the graduate admissions pages.

 I can review your qualifications if you send your information in either plain ASCII text (preferred) or PDF.
 I'm unable to review MS Word, OpenOffice, HTML (looks horrible, typically), PostScript, or any other document format, and will ignore any (text) documents sent in a format other than ASCII or PDF.
-Priority will be given to those prospective students who show that they've read my web pages, those of the Storage Systems Research Center, and the School of Engineering graduate admissions pages (and perhaps the campus-wide graduate admissions page) and have thought about why they want to get a Ph.D.
+Priority will be given to those prospective students who show that they've read my web pages, those of the Storage Systems Research Center and Center for Research in Storage Systems, and the School of Engineering graduate admissions pages (and perhaps the campus-wide graduate admissions page) and have thought about why they want to get a Ph.D.
 Unfortunately, I don't have time to review information for all of the prospective students who send me email—the best way to get me to give you feedback is to tell me in the first paragraph or two of your plain-text email what you want to work on and why you'd like to work with me.

 More information on grad school

 You can find more general information on grad school at these links:

 - How to Succeed in Graduate School

 - How to Be a Good Grad Student